Master of Science in Management and Administrative Sciences

-Unlike most of the MS degree programs, which have specific elective requirements, the MS MAS degree program allows students to choose their own course of study, pulling courses from the Jindal School of Management graduate catalog to satisfy elective requirements.
+Do you want to acquire highly marketable technical expertise in just 24 months?
+The MS in Management and Administrative Sciences degree may fit your needs.
+Unlike most of the MS degree programs, which have specific elective requirements, the MS MAS degree program allows students to choose their own course of study.
 The goal of the program is to help students acquire principles and techniques needed to develop creative solutions in a changing business environment, and contribute quickly to company success within their area of specialization.

 The Naveen Jindal School of Management requires only one prerequisite for the MS in Management and Administrative Sciences program which is business calculus or its equivalent.
 Students who have not satisfied this requirement may be admitted but will need to satisfy the prerequisite within the first semester of UT Dallas class work, by taking OPRE 6303 (Quantitative Foundations of Business).
 Degree credit is not earned for program prerequisites, although all grades earned in graduate courses impact the cumulative GPA.

-Each candidate must satisfactorily complete the following 10 hour basic core:
+Each candidate must satisfactorily complete the following 10 semester credit hour basic core:

 A student's course of study beyond the core can be determined in consultation with faculty members, area coordinators, or the Advising Office.
 A student can continue to generalize in management courses or choose to concentrate in a given subject.

 Students may choose to concentrate in one of the areas listed below that have historically been offered as defined specialties in the masters programs.
 Concentrations are informal collections of electives that address a student's educational goals.
 A concentration may be aligned with functional area specialties, or may cut across functional areas.
 Typical concentrations have a minimum of 15 semester credit hours in a given area, and include:

 - Energy Management